WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 ### Who helped you this week?

 * SB, JS, SF, KW and Whitaker lab helped me prep for MozFest.
-* EK helped me with advice for creating work forms.
+* EK helped me with advice for creating application forms.

 #### What did you achieve?